Frequently asked questions for all things ballroom dance

 Of course!
 We are the most welcoming and friendly studio in the Twin Cities and our ballroom does not require you to bring along a dance partner.
 Our instructors will dance with you in a private dance lesson if you do not have a partner.
 In group dance classes, we rotate dance partners allowing you maximum follow and lead opportunities for optimal learning.
 Our social dance variety parties are one of the best ways to meet other members of the dance community that have goals much like you and are looking for other great people to dance with!

-OK, it looks like there are a lot of different learning opportunities for Ballroom Dance.
 Would private lessons or group classes work better for me?

-We get this question all of the time.
 There's no simple answer until we can chat with you a little more about your goals.
 Some students want to dance socially around town, others want to dance like the stars in competitions, and some want to show off their flashy and fun moves at one of our four in-house ballroom dance showcases per year for family, friends, and fellow students.
 It's really up to you and that's the beauty of our program.
 When you schedule your FREE first lesson, we'll pair you up with an instructor that's perfect for your learning style.
 From there, you can discuss private lessons, group classes, dance parties, showcases, and competitions and see what will best meet your dance goals.

 CLOTHING: Dress up or dress down - it's completely up to you!
 What we do know is that you should be comfortable in the clothing you choose so you move well and feel confident.
 Keep in mind this is a social setting, so you may want to leave the jogging pants, leg warmers and headbands at home.